adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 `docker run -it -v $PWD:/tmp -w /tmp tensorflow/tensorflow python ./test_installation.py`

-It looks much better now but we can add one more improvement
+We are almost done, but we can add one more improvement.

 ##### Reusable

-If you want to keep your container clean you can add one more additional option: `--rm`, which will remove file system when the container exits.
+If you want to keep your container clean, you can add one more additional option: `--rm`, which will remove file system when the container exits.

 Final version of our command looks like this: